 Commercial Property insurance covers company owned physical assets, used to run your business.
 The coverage can be called business property or commercial property insurance.
-Included in this category is owned buildings, your tools and equipment, inventory, computers, appliances, furniture and even expensive paintings you have hung in the reception area.
-Through a business property insurance policy, all these assets can be covered in case there is a theft, fire or damage occurring through natural disasters such as hurricane.
+Included in this category are owned buildings, your tools and equipment, inventory, computers, appliances, furniture and even expensive paintings you have hung in the reception area.
+Through a business property insurance policy, all these assets can be covered in case there is a theft, fire or damage occurring through natural disasters such as hurricanes.

 Flood insurance is almost always covered on a separate policy, earthquake coverage may or may not be able to be added to a property policy, just check with your agent if you are located in an earthquake zone.
-Purchasing property insurance enables the business owner to protect the business assets against loss so he can resume operations as quickly as possible without incurring any expenses other than the policy deductible(s).
+Purchasing commercial property insurance enables the property owner to protect the business assets against loss so he can resume operations as quickly as possible without incurring any expenses other than the policy deductible(s).

 Business Interruption (aka Business Income) coverage is also covered under a commercial property policy.
 This coverage replaces income lost due to direct damage to your location from a covered peril which forces your business to close.
 Business Interruption coverage is not automatically included in a property policy, you must request it be added.
 We recommend purchasing a minimum limit of 12 months of Business Income less any non-continuing expenses.
 Lost revenue, day-to-day ongoing expenses like payroll for key employees, expediting replacement equipment and relocation to a temporary space are just some of the items that this type of insurance will pay for.
 Many businesses do not survive after a major property loss or supply chain disruption.
 Business income coverage can help get your business operational and profitable again.

 Commercial property insurance protects your business's physical assets, whether you are the owner of your freestanding building or rent commercial space for your operations.